 Under Machine type, select a pre-defined

 n1-highmemmachine type, or customize a VM to more precisely match your expected workload.

 To compare the supported machine types and their persistent-disk limitations, see the Planning Guide.

 Optionally, in the Boot disk section, click Change to configure your boot disk.
 For Linux systems, ensure that the boot disk is at least 16 GB.

-To ensure that your VM instance can interact with Compute Engine and Cloud Monitoring and that the Google monitoring agent functions correctly, the following API access for the service account are recommended:
+If you selected Set access for each API, to ensure that your VM instance can interact with Compute Engine and Cloud Monitoring and that the Google monitoring agent functions correctly, the following API access scopes are recommended for the service account:

 API Access Cloud Source Repositories Read Write Compute Engine Read Write Service Control Enabled Service Management Read Only Cloud Logging API Full Cloud Monitoring API Full Cloud Trace Write Only Storage Full